Medical School Letters of Recommendation: Who & How to Ask

 Thank you notes are a way to show appreciation to the person who took the time and effort to write the recommendation letter on your behalf.
 Your thank-you notes should acknowledge their support and how they’ve contributed to your journey thus far.

-You can use this as a base for your thank-yous, but it is best to personalize your notes.
+You can use this template for your thank-yous, but it is best to personalize your notes.

 Dear [Letter Writer’s Name],